tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/introspect-process-debugging.rst

 .. figure:: s042487.png

-The following are the Sandesh modules for the Contrail vRouter agent ( ``contrail-vrouter-agent`` ) Introspect port.
+The following are the Sandesh modules for the Tungsten Fabric vRouter agent ( ``contrail-vrouter-agent`` ) Introspect port.

 - agent.xml